 Project engineers also interface with enterprise resource planning software to initiate procurement requests and deliver mission-critical data to other stakeholders.
 Industry and function-specific calculators such as pipe sizing and vibration analysis tools are also used.
 Microsoft Excel commonly provides in-house developed calculation tools.

-Firms That Employ Project Engineers
+Firms of Employ

 Project engineers find employment across a wide range of industries.
 Specific job duties vary across an industry’s value chain.